bdragon300/go-asyncapi/README.md

 ## Description

-### Goals

-The goal of the project is to help the developers, DevOps, QA, and other engineers with making the software in event-driven architectures based on the AsyncAPI.

-Another goal is to provide a way to prototype and test everything described in AsyncAPI document without coding.
+`go-asyncapi` trying to cover most use cases in the lifecycle of an AsyncAPI-based project with a single tool: prototyping, developing, setting up the infrastructure, doing QA and keeping the documents themselves in order.

-The third goal is full support of the AsyncAPI specification and to make it available to use with modern protocols.
+Two things underlie all of it: full support of the AsyncAPI specification and usability with modern protocols.

-### Features overview

-`go-asyncapi` supports most of the AsyncAPI features, such as messages, channels, servers, bindings, correlation ids, etc.

-The generated **Go boilerplate code** has minimal dependencies on external libraries and contains the basic logic sufficient to send and receive messages.
-You also can plug in the protocol implementations built-in in `go-asyncapi`, they are based on popular libraries for that protocol.
-Also, it is possible to import the third-party code in the code being generated.

-It is possible to build the **no-code client application** solely based on the AsyncAPI document, which is useful for testing purposes or for quick prototyping.

-The `go-asyncapi` is able to generate the **infrastructure setup files**, such as Docker Compose files, which are useful for setting up the development environment quickly or as the starting point for the infrastructure-as-code deploy configurations.

-Another major feature is drawing the **diagrams** showing the relationships between things described in one or more AsyncAPI documents.
-This helps to visualize the architecture.

-**Web UI** feature generates the AsyncAPI web docs.
-Using the [AsyncAPI React Component](https://github.com/asyncapi/asyncapi-react), `go-asyncapi` is able to generate a static HTML docs page or even serve it just in one command.

-## FAQ
+Although the tool is useful for any role involved in an event-driven project (DevOps, QA, architects), it is primarily targeted at Go backend developers.

-### Why do I need another codegen tool?
-We already have the [official generator](https://github.com/asyncapi/generator)
+### Why another tool?
+We have the official generator and other tools already.

-Well, `go-asyncapi` provides more features, and it's written in Go.
+Well, `go-asyncapi` provides more features, and it's written in Go, so it doesn't require Node.js or Docker to run.

 The official generator is quite specific for many use cases.
 At the moment, it produces the Go code bound with the [Watermill](https://watermill.io/) framework, but not everyone uses the Watermill in